dbobrenko/awesome-rl/notes/nec-agent.md

 ##Experimental Setup
   * No need in reward clipping!
   * Same preprocessing as in Nature DQN, Mnih et al., 2015;
+  * NEC is trained on uniformly sampled batches from experience replay;
   * Replay buffer size: 100k
   * DND memory size from each action: 100k key-value pairs
   * Discount factor gamma: 0.99;